syncfusion-content/blazor-docs/blazor/chart/how-to/synchronized-chart.md

 # Synchronized Chart in Blazor Charts Component

-Synchronized chart has the ability to access and interact with two or more charts concurrently.
-This means that actions performed on one chart, such as placing a cursor, clicking on a specific point, or activating a tooltip are reflect simultaneously on corresponding positions or data points across other synchronized charts based on its X-Y coordinates.
+A synchronized chart has the ability to access and interact with two or more charts at the same time.
+This means that actions performed on one chart, such as positioning a cursor, clicking on a specific point, or activating a tooltip, are reflected simultaneously on corresponding positions or data points across other synchronized charts based on their X-Y coordinates.

-## Tooltip Synchronization
+## Tooltip synchronization

 The tooltip can be synchronized across multiple charts using the `ShowTooltip` and `HideTooltip` methods.
 When we hover over a data point in one chart, we call the `ShowTooltip` method for the other charts to display related information in other connected charts simultaneously.

-In the ShowTooltip method, specify the following parameters programmatically to enable tooltip for a particular chart:
+In the `ShowTooltip` method, specify the following parameters programmatically to enable tooltip for a particular chart:

 * x - x-value of point or x-coordinate value.
 * y - y-value of point or y-coordinate value.